Blog Layout

 The major activity is still going on to the East of the Head House, we can see the Nursery and then what looks like tilled ground and in the middle of that the new Rose Garden. (see the white crescent and short path)

-We can see the green house for the Enabling Garden beyond that.
+We can see the greenhouse for the Enabling Garden beyond that.
 Notice especially that there are no trees yet right next to the service road as it turns West from the entrance down towards the Head House.

 Notice also the path South of the Head House where it turns East toward tower hill, this is where the Arrival Garden will be, in front of the Green Scene Gardens.